mattsherwood87/CoNNECT/docs/source/support_tools/index.rst

 copy_dirs.py
 ============

-.. note:: the functions of support_tools.copy_dirs does not support command line operation.
+.. note:: the function of support_tools.copy_dirs does not support command line operation.

 Python Implementation
 ---------------------